-- A. Locations of equipment, piping and other plumbing work are indicated diagrammatically by the plumbing drawings.
-The Contractor shall determine the exact locations on site, subject to structural conditions, work of other Contractors, and access requirements for installation and maintenance to approval of Architect-Engineer.
-Provide additional piping and ductwork offsets as required at no additional cost. - B. Study and become familiar with the contract drawings of other trades and in particular the general construction plans and details in order to obtain necessary information for figuring installation.
-Cooperate with other contractors and install work in such a way as to avoid interference with their work.
-Minor deviations, not affecting design characteristics, performance or space limitation may be permitted if reviewed prior to installation by Architect-Engineer. - C. Any pipe, ductwork, equipment, apparatus, appliance or other item interfering with proper placement of other work as indicated on drawings, specified, or required, shall be removed, relocated and reconnected without extra cost.
-Damage to other work caused by this Contractor, the Subcontractor, or workers shall be restored as specified for new work. - D. Do not scale mechanical, plumbing and electrical drawings for dimensions.
-Contractor shall accurately layout work from the dimensions indicted on the Architectural drawings unless they are found to be in error.
+- A. Locations of equipment, conduit and other electrical work are indicated diagrammatically by electrical drawings.
+Layout work from dimensions on Architectural and Structural Drawings.
+Verify equipment size from manufacturers shop drawings. - Contractor shall be responsible for confirming adequate working space (depth, width, and height) is maintained about all equipment as required per applicable sections of the NEC, including all entrance and egress requirements. - Coordinate with other trades to verify adequate Dedicated Equipment Space is maintained about all equipment as required per NEC. - B. Study and become familiar with contract drawings of other trades and in particular general construction drawings and details in order to obtain necessary information for figuring installation.
+Cooperate with other workmen and install work in such a way to avoid interference with their Work.
+Minor deviations, not affecting design characteristics, performance or space limitation may be permitted if reviewed prior to installation by Architect-Engineer. - C. Any conduit, apparatus, appliance or other electrical item interfering with proper placement of other work as indicated on drawings, specified, or required, shall be removed, relocated and reconnected without extra cost.
+Damage to other Work caused by this contractor, subcontractor, workers or any cause whatsoever, shall be restored as specified for new work. - D. Do not scale electrical drawings for dimensions.
+Accurately layout work from dimensions indicated on Architectural drawings unless they are found to be in error.